-Cables are out, and computers are in.
+Cables are obsolete, and computers are in.

 This is the case for all cars equipped with a computerized throttle controller over a conventional cable system.
 However, even the wonder of technology can eventually run into issues.